 So, to level up your pets you need to grind mobs.
 While the pet only needs 25% of the XP for a level you did makes it faster, do not confuse it with fast.
 It’s still a chore if you’re 60 and trying to get a pet to 60 from a low level.

 The mobs you kill need to be at least green to you, and this is what makes leveling a low pet a chore.
-If you’re level 60 then you need to kill mobs level 48+ to get XP for your pet.
+For Classic WoW, If you’re level 60 then you need to kill mobs level 48+ to get XP for your pet.
 This also means your pet is just going to sit there and not help you if it’s really low level.

 The Leveling Process

 You need to grind mobs to get XP to level your pet.
 Simple!